 For a long time, I went to bed late, and woke up early in the morning.
 I subsisted on five to six hours of sleep a night, and it was grand.
 My Attention Deficit Disorder allowed for a boundless supply of energy despite so little sleep.
 So long as I wasn’t trying to solve the Rubik’s Cube or fill out tax forms, I could accomplish the work of several people in a day.

 I can feel my need for sleep increasing year by year.
-It’s another facet of aging that intensifies the state of time urgency and restlessness tormenting me since I was in my mother’s womb.
+It’s another facet of aging that intensifies the state of time urgency and restlessness that has tormented me since I was a zygote in my mother’s womb.
 Prenatally afflicted by the existential disease, I leaped out of my mother’s vagina five weeks early, desperate to reclaim all that I had missed out on in those months of forced idleness in gestation.
-It was the first and last time I was ever early for anything.
+It was the first and last time I have been early for anything.

-Lately, I am like a zombie when I get less than seven hours a night.
-I’ve been going to bed earlier to avoid walking into walls and stumbling into traffic.
-I have less time for everything, forcing me to be less profligate with my energies, which I pour like buckets into enterprises that rouse my passions.
 In the past, I said ‘yes’ to them all, as if there was infinite time.
 I never asked ‘if this, then what gives?’
 I was profligate with my use of time, acting as if I was sure to enjoy the longevity of an Okinawan woman and die at the ripe young age of 117.
-It’s a half-baked modus operandus given much of my youth involved sitting, drowning neuroses with binges of shitty food, and leisure activities where the main attraction was kegs of beer.
+It’s a half-baked modus operandus given much of my youth involved sitting, drowning neuroses with binges of shitty food, and leisure activities where beer or weed were the main attractions.